Ryanglambert/provisioning/README.md

-this script needs to be made more professional, but that doesn't mean it can't help you now!
+# What it does
+- Upgrades aptitude (apt-get)
+- Installs python-pip python-dev build-essential
+- Adds user and ssh key

-Assumptions made by this script:
+# Assumptions made by this script:

 - you have a `id_rsa.pub` in your .ssh folder
 - you have the ip of the server
 - the root password of the server

-How to run it
+# How to run it

 - `git clone https://github.com/Ryanglambert/provisioning.git`
 - `cd provisioning`